GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/vision.md

 ### Configuration

-The following options may be configured with Spring Cloud GCP Vision libraries.
+The following options may be configured with Spring Framework on Google Cloud Vision libraries.

 |                                                   |                                                                                                  |          |               |